aviondb/aviondb/README.md

 - [nOS Client](https://github.com/nos/client): **nOS** is a blockchain powered virtual operating system that serves as the gateway to Decentralized Applications.
 The **nOS Client** (Developer MVP Release) allows for the development of Decentralized Applications that interact with Smart Contracts in the back-end.

+- [orbitdb-nos-identity-provider](https://github.com/nos/orbitdb-nos-identity-provider/): OrbitDB and AvionDB Identity Provider for nOS Network and other ARK Core-based blockchains.

 - [bitsong-media-player](https://github.com/bitsongofficial/bitsong-media-player): **[Private Repo]** BitSong Media Player for BitSong Blockchain, uses AvionDB to store, and share song tracks & metadata among the browser clients.

 - [js-pinza](https://github.com/vaultec81/js-pinza): Pinza is a IPFS pinning system using [orbit-db](https://github.com/orbitdb/orbit-db), and [aviondb](https://github.com/dappkit/aviondb) as a distributed database.